Article written by Elisa

 1. Dordogne (Nouvelle-Aquitaine)

-Autumn is a fantastic time to see the Dordogne Valley and the Vezère Valley in the Périgord.
+Autumn is a fantastic time to explore the Dordogne Valley and the Vezère Valley in the Périgord.
 The weather in September and October is still warm, the roads are quieter, and the Dordogne castles and other attractions are easier to visit.
 Enjoy Dordogne’s fall festival of red leaves blending with the warm colors of the hills and the castles.

 There are many fun things to do in Dordogne to keep you busy for a while, from fairy-tale Dordogne villages to impressive prehistoric sites and medieval castles.
 The best way to visit this area is on four wheels; check out this Dordogne road trip itinerary for inspiration.